Hitting probabilities and uniformly $S$-transient subgraphs: Introduction

-However, one must be cautious when using this extension since the triangle inequality need not hold for points in $\partial \Gamma,$ as the correct way to think of adding points of $\partial \Gamma$ to $\Gamma$ may be to think of them as multiple points.
-See Figure \ref{bdry}.
+This extension is \emph{not} a distance function as it need not satisfy the triangle inequality.
+The correct way to think of adding points in $\partial \Gamma$ to $\Gamma$ is to think of them as multiple points as described in Figure \ref{bdry}.
+If the boundary points are duplicated appropriately, this extension can be made into a distance function.